kbkaiser/psfmember-upgrade/psf_civi_dev_notes.rst

 ..
 Evaluate later whether mysql binary logging can be switched back on.

-Take the site out of maintenance mode.
+Take the D7 site out of maintenance mode.

 Research how to replace the missing Front Page module.

+You can also take dev-d6.psbmember.org out of maintenance mode, if useful.